The AI for Trade Global Challenge

 Goal

-Teams will have to submit a forecast of the trade flows for the United States and China for the month of October of 2025.
-The forecast should provide trade values in dollars for the top 20 sources and destinations for the top 200 exports and imports of the United States and China (at the HS4 product level).
+Teams will have to submit a forecast of the trade flows for the United States and China for the month of October of 2025 for the following list of trade partners and products.
+The forecast should provide trade values in dollars for the top 20 sources and destinations that trade at least 200 different products with the United States and China (at the HS4 product level).
+Teams must submit forecasts for exports and imports (see submission formatting details below)

 Key Dates